JeroenVives/EOICT_WebScripting/docs/54_rest_api_fileupload/README.md

   app.use(router);
 };

-module.exports = routes;
+export default routes;
 ```

-You can see that we use controller from `file.controller.js`.
+You can see that we use the controller from `file.controller.js`.

 ### Run & Test